 Tip #1: Optimize Your Website for Navigation Weight

 Imagine the navigational elements of your website as tabs in your filing cabinet.
 Search engines open the drawer, peek in, and view the contents of the various folders.
-For searchability and indexation of your site’s crown jewels – content – it’s important to label anchor text links to be relevant to the content inside the folders.
-In addition, anchor text links help boost your specific topical authority and relevance for certain keywords, giving you more weight on a subject or area than your competitors.
+For searchability and indexation of your site’s crown jewels – content – it’s important to make anchor text links relevant to the content inside the folders.
+Anchor text links help boost your specific topical authority and relevance for certain keywords, giving you more weight on a subject or area than your competitors.

 Search engine crawlers make many requests to your website when traversing your content and see these labels (anchor text links) each time they go into these folders.
 So, a taxonomy that matches a thoughtful keyword strategy is what will garner a better topical page score from search engines.
 Here are a few things to consider when constructing your navigation: